Ligier JS3: Racing history

-At the 24 Heures du Mans the car was driven by Guy Ligier and Patrick Depailler.
-For the first time the bodywork incorporates headlamps for night driving.
-Qualifying times are not as impressive as they were during the test days, with the JS3 coming in 17th at the end of qualifying with a time of 3:39.800.
+At the Le Mans 24 Hours the car was driven by Guy Ligier and Patrick Depailler.
+For the first time the bodywork incorporated headlamps for night driving.
+Qualifying times were not as impressive as they were during the test days, with the JS3 coming in 17th at the end of qualifying with a time of 3:39.800.
 18 hours into the race the team was running in fifth place when the car developed gearbox problems.
 Ligier decided to attempt a repair, and the Gulf 917 team of John Wyer offered a spare transaxle.
 Adapting a transmission meant to bolt up to a Porsche engine to the JS3's Cosworth took the mechanics four hours of time in the pits.
 The car rejoined the race far behind the leaders, and crossed the finish line having completed only 270 laps, 127 fewer than the winners and too few for the car to be classified.
 It was the only car in its class to finish, and was the first DFV-powered two-seater to race and finish at Le Mans.

 While the car typically ran with long-tail bodywork appropriate to high-speed courses, it had a short-tail body at the Criterium du Nivernais.

 The car languished at Ligier's Vichy works until it was acquired by Jacques Laffitte in lieu of payment.
 It was later acquired by Peter Morley cars, and then passed to Nicholas Zapata, who had it restored and raced by Willie Green debut at Coys and win at the annual six-hour classic race at Spa in 2001 and at the 24 Heures du Mans Legend race in 2003.
 The JS3 was sold to Pierre Bardignon's Mas du Clos and then to Jean Guittard, who raced under the pseudonym of "Mr. John of B".
 A complete restoration to original specifications was done in 1999 by Simon Hadfield with Geoff Wyatt.
-It was offered at Christies in Paris in 2016.
+It was offered at Christie's in Paris in 2016.
 Subsequent owners included Mike Jankowski and Jacques Nicolet.